*This is a collaborative post.

 It seems to be that the world now chooses to ignore one of the oldest and most natural skills there is.
 We are, of course, talking about DIY.
 Throughout the ages, human beings have perfected the art of construction and even managed to do things with little more than sticks and rocks.

 It seems in modern times; there is a lack of gusto and a lack of wanting to learn when it comes to these valuable life skills.
 The first thing we should say is that yes, there are certain tasks you should never do, if you are unsure of them, maybe take a look at this post titled To DIY or not to DIY for some guidance, but fret not, there are still many things you can learn to do.
+For the beginning, you can get some DIY materials from Cut My Plastic and start practising your skills.

 Once you have gained sine basic DIY skills, you will find that you are tackling jobs that would otherwise have cost you quite a lot of money.
 Who knows, you may even find a new hobby in the long run.